TylerJH-IT/osticket-prereqs/README.md

 <h3> 2.)
 Next you'll need a Virtual Machine (VM).
 For this I'll be using Windows 10 Enterprise version 22H2 x64 Gen2. <h3>

+  - Clicking create will open a menu, click on Virtual Machine.

 <h3>                                  </h3>

 <p>